 Naples … not everyone’s cup of tea!

 Coming from the Amalfi Coast, Capri and Sorrento, I thought Naples was going to be a bit of a shock to the system and the city didn’t let me down one bit.
-Yes it’s dirty, it’s crowded, it’s loud and a bit too much in your face, but the energy and the history of the place left me intrigued and wanting a more.
+Yes it’s dirty, it’s crowded, it’s loud and a bit too much in your face, but the city left me intrigued and wanting more.

 My mom on the other hand, was not a fan.
-If we had come directly from Rome, it may have been a different experience, but coming from the beauty of the Amalfi Coast and the island of Capri, the roughness of Naples was too much of a change.
+If we had come directly from Rome, it may have been a different experience.
+I think coming from the beauty of the Amalfi Coast and the island of Capri, the roughness of Naples was too much of a change.
 Would she warm up to Naples by the time we left?
 We’d have to wait and see!